PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/GimmighoulChestFarmer.md

 Amount of PP remaining on the first attack of your lead Pokemon.

-### Number of Attempts:

-Number of day skips/collection attempts to perform.

 ### Go Home when Done:

 Go to the Switch Home to idle when finished with the number of collection attempts.